The Empire Strikes Back: Casting

 Billy Dee Williams (pictured in 1997) joined the cast as Lando Calrissian.

-Mark Hamill (Luke), Carrie Fisher (Leia), Harrison Ford (Han), Peter Mayhew (Chewbacca), and Kenny Baker (R2-D2) all reprised their Star Wars roles.
+Mark Hamill (Luke), Carrie Fisher (Leia), Harrison Ford (Han), Peter Mayhew (Chewbacca), and Kenny Baker (R2-D2) all reprised their roles from Star Wars.
 Hamill and Fisher were contracted for a second, third, and fourth film, but Ford had declined similar terms because of earlier bad experiences; he agreed to return because he wanted to improve on his Star Wars performance.
 Hamill spent four months bodybuilding and learning karate, fencing, and kendo to prepare for his stunts.

-David Prowse hesitated to return as Darth Vader because, as he was hidden behind a costume, he believed the role offered little job security; he returned after being told further delays would lead to his being replaced.
+David Prowse hesitated to return as Darth Vader because, as he was hidden behind a costume, he believed the role offered little job security.
+However, he decided to return after being told further delays would lead to him being replaced.
 James Earl Jones returned to voice Vader but, as with Star Wars, declined a credit because he considered himself "special effects" to Prowse's physical performance.
 He earned $15,000 for half a day's work, plus a small percentage of the profits.
-Anthony Daniels was reluctant to return as C-3PO because he had received little acknowledgment for his previous performance, as the filmmakers played down his involvement to portray the droid as a real being.
-He ultimately agreed, however, for an improved salary.
+Anthony Daniels was reluctant to return as C-3PO because he had received little acknowledgment for his previous performance; the filmmakers played down his involvement to give the impression that C-3PO was a real robot.
+He ultimately agreed to return, however, for a higher salary.
 Alec Guinness said he could not return as Obi-Wan because his failing eyesight required him to avoid bright lights.
 Recasting him was considered but, determined to recruit him, Lucas agreed to a deal in late August 1979 which gave him a more limited role.
 Guinness was paid 0.25% of Empires box office gross for his few hours of work.